EGaraldi/corecon/paper/paper.md

 The `CoReCon` module can be easily installed via `pip` and is fully documented online at [https://corecon.readthedocs.io/en/latest/](https://corecon.readthedocs.io/en/latest/).
-`CoReCon` autonomously fetches updates to the constraints at startup (but limited to once every 24 hours or when manually triggered to so by the user), in order to remove the requirement to maually update the entire package to obtain new constraints.
+`CoReCon` autonomously fetches updates to the constraints at startup (but limited to once every 24 hours or when manually triggered to do so by the user), in order to remove the requirement to manually update the entire package to obtain new constraints.

 Finally, the `CoReCon` repository features continuous integration through GitHub Actions, ensuring each new commit is tested and satisfies a minimal functionality level.